+last step in a fuel stop.
+This will allow the normal oil accumulation in the engine to drain back into the crankcase.
 To check the level, remove the oil level dipstick located inside the left front access door, wipe it clean and reinsert it fully for accurate reading.
 The oil level dipstick is marked "FULL" and "ADD."
-The oil level should be maintained within the margin, neither going above the "FULL" line nor below the "ADD" line.
+The oil level should be maintained with in the margin, neither going above the "FULL" line nor below the "ADD" line.
 Reseat the dipstick firmly after taking the reading.
-One (1) quart will raise the oil level from "ADD" to "FULL."
+One (1) quart will raise the oil lever from "ADD" to "FULL."